Family Law Child Support

 Child support is also influenced by custody.
 A parent who has their child 5 nights a week, may not be required to pay as much as a parent who only has custody 2 nights a week.
 In rotating custody cases, there may be no child support payment due at all because the total costs of raising a child are already being split somewhat equally.
 The same result may occur in split custody arrangements, where one child primarily resides with one parent and another child resides with the other.

-If you or a loved one is battling child support, please contact our experienced family law attorneys at The Curry Law Group.
+If you or a loved one is battling child support, please contact our experienced Brand child support attorneys at The Curry Law Group by calling us at (813) 548-5450or online.
 Please give us the chance to provide legal representation in your case.
 We invite you to fill out the form on this page or give our office a call today.

 Information on the Child Support Enforcement Program can be found here: